alexespejo/alexespejo/README.md

-📚 I'm Alex I'm a full-stack developer and a third-year student majoring in Computer Science at UCI
+📚 I'm Alex I'm a full-stack developer and an undergraduate student majoring in Computer Science at UCI

-🔭 I’m always working on projects whether it be passion, group, and hackathon alike!

 ⚡️ Fun fact: I have a humble collection of ~~3~~ 4 Casio watches and 3 New Balance sneakers